madmikeross/eve-graph/README.md

 accepting requests.
 If routing isn't working properly, inspect the logs for the api container `docker logs eve-graph-api-1`.

-### Collecting data

-When you first start eve-graph, you will need refresh wormhole connections by making a POST request to `localhost:8008/wormholes/refresh`.
-Also, every time you restart the database, the in memory "graph" of data that the gds plugin uses will need to be rebuilt, calling to refresh wormholes also refreshes this "graph" (and you should call to refresh wormholes regularly).

 ### Finding the shortest route
 If you want to find the shortest route between two systems, say Jita and Amarr, simply issue a get request to `localhost:8008/shortest-route/Jita/to/Amarr` (can be done in a browser, with curl, or via Postman).